 EBRI, evidence-based reading instruction, is a set of practices, grounded in research and professional wisdom, for teaching the four essential components of reading (alphabetics, fluency, vocabulary, and comprehension) to adult learners.
 This PD offering is a prerequisite for all further EBRI trainings.

-Please note: Previous completion of or current enrollment in STAR trainings fulfills the prerequisite for further EBRI trainings.
+Please note: Previous completion of or current enrollment in the STAR training fulfills the prerequisite for further EBRI trainings.
+If you have completed STAR you do not need to take this course in order to take other EBRI PD.

 Schedule—This course is composed of four parts, totaling 11 PD hours.
 Completion of all components is required in order to receive any PD hours.
 While this training is not eligible for PDPs by itself, it may be bundled with other EBRI opportunities to earn PDPs.